 Subsidies are contagious.
-Competition in the markets could be replaced by competition to receive subsidies.
+Competition in the markets could be replaced and is now being replaced by competition to receive subsidies.
 Similar threats to competitive markets are being discussed by unit owners in other states and the potentially precedential nature of these actions enhances the urgency of creating an effective rule to maintain competitive markets by modifying market rules to address these subsidies.
+Competition to receive subsidies is now a reality and is accelerating in PJM.

 It is essential that any approach to the PJM markets incorporate a consistent view of how the preferred market design is expected to provide competitive results in a sustainable market design over the long run.
 A sustainable market design means a market design that results in appropriate incentives to competitive market participants to retire units and to invest in new units over time such that reliability is ensured as a result of the functioning of the market.
-The MMU calls this approach the Sustainable Market Rule (SMR).
+The MMU calls this approach the Sustainable Market Rule (SMR).37 The SMR is fully consistent with the renewables targets of many states in the PJM footprint.
+The SMR is also consistent with incorporating economic nuclear power plants in the capacity market.